The Directed Grid Theorem

 The notion of top and bottom refers to the intuition, used in the rest of the paper, that the paths in $\QQQ$ are thought of as \emph{vertical} paths and the paths in $\PPP$ as \emph{horizontal}.
 In this section we will prove the following theorem.

 \begin{theorem} For every $k, p, l, c\geq 1$ there is an integer $l'$ such that the following holds.
 Let $G$ be a digraph of bramble number at least $l'$.
-Then $G$ contains a cylindrical grid of order $k$ as a butterfly minor or a $(p',l\cdot p')$-web with avoidance $c$, for some $p'\geq p$, such that the top and the bottom of the web are elements of a well linked set $A\subseteq V(G)$. \end{theorem}
+Then $G$ contains a cylindrical grid of order $k$ as a butterfly minor or a $(p',l\cdot p')$-web with avoidance $c$, for some $p'\geq p$, such that the top and the bottom of the web are subsets of a well-linked set $A\subseteq V(G)$. \end{theorem}

 The starting point for proving the theorem are brambles of high order in directed graphs.
 In the first step we adapt an approach developed in \cite{KawarabayashiK14}, based on \cite{ReedW12}, to our setting.